|

 Push the button under

-to configure the keep alive interval for SMS/Email periodical
+The first parameter is the keep alive interval (in minutes) for

 reporting.
 Enter 0 to disable this feature